D. Sridhar Babu: Third term (2009–2014)

-Fourth term (2018–Present)
+Fourth term (2018–2023)

 Sridhar Babu won a hard-fought election in 2018, and won with a majority of 16,230 votes against his TRS rival.
 The Telangana CM KCR had called for an early election in September 2018 by dissolving the assembly a good 8 months before its tenure throwing the opposition parties into a tizzy.
 The Congress party had high hopes of dethroning the ruling TRS and allied itself with the TDP, TJS and CPI to forge a grand alliance.
 However, the TRS rode back to power and Sridhar Babu was one of the only 19 MLAs who won on the Congress party ticket.